verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 *       *       J6S6Q257EK  <...>  <...> (...)  <...>  [activated enabled]
 $
 ```
-The system extension is uninstalled, now to reboot and undo what we changed in Step 2.
+The system extension is uninstalled, now to reboot and undo what we changed in [Step 2](#2.-Disable-the-system-integrity-protection-(temporarily)).

 ## 4. Re-enable the system integrity protection

 - Shut down the computer.
 Wait for it to completely shut down.

-- Boot into the recovery mode again: press the power button and hold it until boot options appear.
+- Boot into the recovery mode again by following [Step 1](#1.-Boot-into-recovery-mode) above.

-- Login into your administrator account.

-- Open Terminal in recovery mode.
+- Open Terminal by going into the `Utilities` menu on top of the screen and selecting `Terminal`.
+(Shortcut is command (⌘) - shift - T).

 - Execute: